What are cookies?

 We do our utmost to respect users’ privacy.
 We use these cookies to monitor and improve our services.
 We believe that your experience of the site would be adversely affected if you opted out of the cookies we use.

-Afterdarksextoys.com uses Google Analytics to monitor visits to our website.
-The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the EU the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
+WEBSITENAME uses Google Analytics to monitor visits to our website.
+The information generated by the cookie about your use of the website (including your IP address) will be transmitted to and stored by Google on servers in the United States.
+Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing other services relating to website activity and internet usage.
 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.
 Google will not associate your IP address with any other data held by Google.

 How do I turn cookies off?